linky00/worldenddisk/content/projects/gmtk-game-jams/index.md

 {{% overview-text %}}

-When I was younger, I took part in the GMTK Game Jam for three years running along with Tommy Birt and Charlie Seddan.
+When I was younger, I took part in the GMTK Game Jam for three years running along with Tommy Birt and Charlie Seddon.

 {{% /overview-text %}}